PythonRSAS/pythonrsas.github.io/_posts/2022-06-20-1-binary-search-trees.md

 # Tree traversing/walking

 * **In-order traversal**:
-Inorder DFS: Left -> node -> right
+Inorder DFS LNR: Left -> node -> right
+When data is stored sorted in the binary tree, in-order traversal retrieves the data in ascending sorted order.
+Hence the name "in order".

 ![In order depth first search](../images/posts/Inorder-DFS.PNG)

 * **pre-order traversal**: